apache/lucenenet/src/Lucene.Net.QueryParser/overview.md

 <dt>QueryBuilder</dt>
 <dd>
-The third layer is a configurable map of builders, which map <xref:Lucene.Net.QueryParsers.Flexible.Core.Nodes.QueryNode> types to its specific builder that will transform the QueryNode into Lucene Query object.
+The third layer is a configurable map of builders, which map <xref:Lucene.Net.QueryParsers.Flexible.Core.Nodes.IQueryNode> types to its specific builder that will transform the IQueryNode into Lucene Query object.
 </dd>

 </dl>

 Furthermore, the query parser uses flexible configuration objects.
 It also uses message classes that allow to attach resource bundles.
 This makes it possible to translate messages, which is an important feature of a query parser.

 This design allows to develop different query syntaxes very quickly.

 ### StandardQueryParser and QueryParserWrapper